 Since people diagnosed with CFS/ME are at higher risk of developing lymphoma, which is a cancer of the lymphatic system, Dr. Montoya suggests that there may be a link between this and the high concentration of transforming growth factor-beta in patients’ bloodstreams.

-The researchers note that women tend to have higher leptin levels in their blood than men, which might explain why more women are diagnosed with CFS/ME.
+The researchers note that women tend to have higher leptin levels in their blood than men, which might explain why more women are

 Dr. Montoya and his colleagues express their hope that their study will pave the way toward more informed research into what causes the condition, and, in the long run, might allow specialists to devise more effective CFS/ME treatments.